Mostly Sunny With High Near 31

 Tonight

-Partly cloudy, with a low around 11.
-Southwest wind around 6 mph.
+Partly cloudy, with a low around 13.
+Southwest wind 5 to 7 mph becoming east northeast in the evening.

 Friday

-Partly sunny, with a high near 29.
-South wind around 6 mph.
+Partly sunny, with a high near 30.
+South southwest wind 5 to 8 mph becoming calm in the afternoon.

 Friday Night

-Mostly cloudy, with a low around 15.
-South wind 5 to 7 mph.
+Mostly cloudy, with a low around 16.
+South southwest wind around 6 mph.

 Saturday